 May 2017 MCB Outstanding Senior: Benjamin Zaepfel

-Ben Zaepfel has become something of a welcome staple around the MCB advising office.
-As a graduating senior and president of our undergraduate MCB Club, Ben can often be spotted near the office in jeans and a t-shirt, having stopped by to chat with advisor Marisa Lester about club affairs, graduation, or to simply help out by giving one of our potential transfer students a tour.
+Ben Zaepful has become something of a welcome staple around the MCB advising office.
+As a graduating senior and president of our undergraduate MCB Club, Ben often can be spotted near the office, having stopped by to chat with advisor Marisa Lester about club affairs, graduation, or simply to help out by giving one of our potential transfer students a tour.

-Ben first became involved in research during his sophomore year when he reached out to his cell development professor, Dr. Daniela Zarnescu, about working in her lab.
+Ben first became involved in research during his sophomore year when he reached out to his MCB 305 Cell and Developmental Biology professor, Dr. Danielle Zarnescu, about working in her lab.
 “She said no to me at first,” Ben says laughing.
 “But then a week later she got in touch and said they had a spot for me.”
 After working in the lab that semester, Ben was accepted to the Undergraduate Biology Research Program (UBRP) and continued to work in Dr. Zarnescu’s lab.
-Today, he is a Beckman scholar who will be presenting his research on Amyotrophic Lateral Sclerosis (ALS) with other scholars at the Beckman Consortium in Irvine, CA.
+Today, he is a Beckman Scholar who will be presenting his research on Amyotrophic Lateral Sclerosis (ALS) with other scholars at the Beckman Consortium in Irvine, CA.

-When I ask Ben about what he enjoyed most about being an MCB major he is quick to reply.
-His favorite class was MCB 325 with Dr. Joyce Schroeder (The Biology of Cancer) and loved working as a preceptor for Dr. Nagy and Dr. Bolger in MCB 305 (Cell & Developmental Biology).
-As for the big picture, what he will remember most about his time here?
+When I ask Ben about what he enjoyed most about being an MCB major, he is quick to reply.
+His favorite class was MCB 325 The Biology of Cancer with Dr. Joyce Schroeder and loved working as a preceptor for Dr. Nagy and Dr. Bolger in MCB 305.
+As for the big picture, what will he remember most about his time here?
 “The people,” Ben says.
 “My lab mates, advisors, and instructors.
-I’ll retain the science but the people I’ve met have made the difference.”
+I’ll retain the science, but the people I’ve met have made the difference.”